CuraMap-Team05/CuraMap-Codebase/BRANCHING.md

 ---

 By following these guidelines, weâ€™ll ensure a smooth and organized development process.
-Thank you for contributing to Care Connect!
+Thank you for contributing to CuraMap!